-If you have questions about the Medical Hardship Waiver, schedule a confidential Waivers and Appeals consultation online, send an email to firstname.lastname@example.org or call 913-766-1235.
+If you have questions regarding your student-athlete’s specific situation and want to see if they might qualify for a Medical Hardship Waiver or another type of waiver, schedule a confidential Waivers and Appeals Consult online, send an email email@example.com or call our office at 913-766-1235.